 The second selection criterion is based on a neural network method for selecting galaxies.
 Here we assume that we may select LRG's from the full multi-wavelength dataset including DES, VHS and WISE.
-In this selection we classify galaxies being LRG's or not based on the spectrum from which they were created in the mock catalogue.
-We use a subset of around 10000 galaxies to train the neural network to be able to select galaxies that have spectra similar of LRG spectra based solely on the information provided by the colors.
-This selection can yield 1241 LRG's per square degree at i< 22 with a photometric redshift larger than 0.5.
-We can see from Fig. 3.5 the distribution of selected galaxies in terms of their types from the mock catalogue from these two selection methods.
+In this selection, we classify galaxies as LRG's or not based on the spectrum from which they were created in the mock catalogue.
+We use a subset of around 10,000 galaxies to train the neural network to select galaxies that have spectra similar to those of LRGs based solely on the information provided by the colors.
+This selection method yields 1241 LRG targets per square degree at i< 22 with a photometric redshift larger than 0.5.
+We can see from Fig. 3.5 the distribution of selected galaxies vs. redshift from the mock catalog for these two selection methods.
 Also included in Fig. 3.5 for comparison is the number of galaxies that could be selected via PTF and WISE photometry (cf. BigBOSS).